Travel Like A Snob: Luxury-Living Online Platform, Snob World, Announces Posh Luggage Line

 "Today, Kelsea and I are thrilled to announce that we will be creating our own line of stylish, heavy-duty luggage that's affordable for everyone," Cole Moscatel said.

-"We travel all around the world and know first hand what makes for a great piece of luggage," Kelsea Moscatel adds.
+"We travel all around the world and know first hand what makes for a great piece of luggage," Kelsea Moscatel added.
 "Our suitcases and other baggage items will be constructed to perfection, utilizing what we personally know works, and what we know doesn't work."

 Snob World's sleek line of luggage will officially launch in the next 6 months and will be available for purchase on the Snob World website with a no-hassle return policy.
-This premiere offering will be personally designed by Cole and Kelsea, balancing durability with style.
+This premier offering will be personally designed by Cole and Kelsea, balancing durability with style.
 Snob World also plans to launch a variety of collections to accommodate various travel needs, including those of on-the-go parents who travel with their kids.

-Childhood sweethearts Cole & Kelsea, are now intrepid entrepreneurs, well-heeled travelers, and pro-parents themselves who have carefully curated an exclusive, family-friendly travel and lifestyle experience online replete with highly informative photos, videos, and sage commentary.
+Childhood sweethearts Cole & Kelsea are now intrepid entrepreneurs, well-heeled travelers, and pro-parents themselves who have carefully curated an exclusive, family-friendly travel and lifestyle experience online replete with highly informative photos, videos, and sage commentary.
 As the hottest destination brand for luxury travel and lifestyle advice that presents varying perspectives (husband's, wife's, dad's, mom's, children's), Snob World is for everyone who doesn't just want what anyone can have!

 Be sure to check out: